About No Win No Fee

 "No win no fee" is one of the most-searched and least-understood phrases in consumer law.
 The term covers two completely different legal frameworks — the US contingency fee model and the UK CFA / DBA system — yet most online sources blur the distinction or push readers straight to a lead-generation form.

 We publish plain-English guides covering the statutes, court rules, regulator guidance, and case law that shape no win no fee claims in each jurisdiction.
-We do not sell leads, run a panel of solicitors, or take referral fees from law firms.
+We do not sell leads, run a panel of solicitors, or take referral fees.
+Where we point you toward advice, we link only to the directories run by the Law Society, the Law Society of Scotland, the Law Society of Northern Ireland and the ABA — none of which pay us.

 Editorial principles